KaylinOwO/Project-Apparatus/README.md

 # Project-Apparatus
 ###### Project by waxxyTF2, UrbanaJoker & Toaaa - [UC Thread](https://www.unknowncheats.me/forum/other-fps-games/616587-project-apparatus-lethal-company-cheat.html)

+### Many of the features were broken with Update 55 of Lethal Company.
+We are working on fixing them again.

 ### [Discord Server](https://discord.gg/NXntys93ur)!

 ## ⚠ Project-Apparatus is NOT a mod and therefore NOT compatible with [BepInEx](https://github.com/BepInEx/BepInEx).